orgva/reptool/README.md

 # reptool
-A small reporting tool with flask, git, docker, lightsail.
+A small reporting tool with flask, git, docker